ARTICLES / DECEMBER 16, 2025

 Wages

 The new wage definition change would increase the reckonable wages that will count towards the calculation of statutory retirement benefits.
-This may result in increased employer and employee contributions towards social insurance and benefit plans such as employees’ provident funds, defined benefit gratuity schemes (depending on the formula used) and employees’ pension schemes.
-This change is also likely to increase employers’ administrative burden as a monthly tracking and monitoring of the additional compensation might be required as benefits are linked to wages.
+This may result in increased employer and employee contributions towards social insurance and benefit plans such as defined benefit gratuity schemes (depending on the formula used) and employees’ pension schemes.
+This change is also likely to increase employers’ administrative burden as monthly tracking and monitoring of the additional compensation might be required as benefits are linked to wages.

 Fixed-term employment